• Home

 Heading:

-As its name, with this cell, you can add heading to your Python Jupyter program.
+As its name, with this cell, you can add a heading to your Python Jupyter program.
 If your program has a large number of lines and cells, it is good practice to add headings.
 It is easy for understanding and maintaining Python code.

 Keynotes for Using Python Jupyter Notebook